 Adjusting Scavenger Hunts for Different Ages

-Don’t be afraid to try this scavenger hunt for Thanksgiving with any age group (including adults)!
+Don’t be afraid to make adjustments to this Thanksgiving scavenger hunt for any age, even adults!

 Young toddlers will love hunting around for items but may need some help moving in the right direction, checking off items, and reading the list.
 Although they’ll need an older partner or two, they can still take the lead and do some searching on their own!